 This study explores how large language models (LLMs) can create synthetic survey data to make the validation of constructs and pre-test of surveys faster and more reliable.
 We propose a strategy and a framework for designing prompts and personas that enable LLMs to simulate human responses.
-We apply the framework to four management accounting studies and collect ChatGPT-generated answers.
+We apply the framework to three validated survey instruments and collect ChatGPT-generated answers.
 Using this synthetic data, we conduct widely used validity tests and run the structural estimation.
-We find that LLMs can replicate human behavior and validate instruments in management accounting in a way consistent with theory, addressing challenges such as survey design, construct validity, reliability, and generalizability.
-Despite the limitations that we document, we posit that LLMs can help evaluating the epistemic relationships of constructs and that synthetic data can be a complement to real-world data to advance the rigor and efficiency of survey-based research.
+We find that LLMs can replicate human behavior and validate instruments developed to examine the organizational setting in a way consistent with theory, addressing challenges such as survey design, construct validity, reliability, and generalizability.
+Despite the limitations that we document, we posit that LLMs can help evaluate the epistemic relationships of constructs and that synthetic data can be a complement to real-world data to advance the rigor and efficiency of survey-based research.